 On January 25, 2006, Millennium Pharmaceuticals, Inc. notified us that, as part of its ongoing portfolio management process and based on the evaluation of recent clinical data in the context of other opportunities in its pipeline, Millennium had decided not to continue the development of its MLN2704 compound.
 MLN2704 consists of a Millennium antibody to the Prostate-Specific Membrane Antigen (PSMA) and ImmunoGen's DM1 and was in development by Millennium under a 2002 license that gave Millennium exclusive rights to use ImmunoGen's maytansinoid TAP technology with antibodies targeting PSMA.
 Millennium retains its right to use ImmunoGen's maytansinoid TAP technology with antibodies targeting PSMA.
 As a result, we anticipate that Millennium Pharmaceuticals, Inc. will have no demand for conjugate material in the near future.
-However, we do not anticipate that this reduction in demand will result in any further write-down of DM1 or P3 inventory.
+However, this reduction in demand did not result in any further write-down of DM1 or P3 inventory.

 In August 2003, Vernalis completed its acquisition of British Biotech.
 In connection with this acquisition, the merged company, called Vernalis plc, announced that it intended to review its merged product candidate portfolio, including its collaboration with ImmunoGen on huN901-DM1.
-After discussion with Vernalis, in January 2004, we announced that we would take over further development of the product candidate, including the advancement of huN901-DM1 into our own clinical trial.
+After discussion with Vernalis, in January 2004, we announced that we would take over further development of the product candidate.
 Pursuant to the terms of the termination agreement executed on January 7, 2004, Vernalis retained responsibility for the conduct and expense of the study it initiated in the United States (Study 001) until June 30, 2004, and the study it had started in the United Kingdom (Study 002) through completion.
-We took over responsibility for Study 001 on July 1, 2004 and, in September 2005, we announced our initiation of a clinical trial of huN901-DM1 in multiple myeloma (Study 003).
-On December 15, 2005, we executed an amendment to the January 7, 2004 Termination Agreement with Vernalis ("the Amendment").
-Under the terms of the Amendment, ImmunoGen assumed responsibility as of December 15, 2005, at its own expense, to complete Study 002.
-Under the Amendment, Vernalis paid ImmunoGen \$365,000 in consideration of the expected cost of the obligations assumed by ImmunoGen with the Amendment.
-This \$365,000 has been recognized as other income in the accompanying Consolidated Statements of Operations for the three and six months ended December 31, 2005.
+We took over responsibility for Study 001 on July 1, 2004 and, in September 2005, we announced the initiation of our own clinical trial with huN901-DM1 in multiple myeloma (Study 003).
+On December 15, 2005, we executed an amendment to the January 7, 2004 Termination Agreement with Vernalis.
+Under the terms of the amendment, ImmunoGen assumed responsibility for Study 002 as of December 15, 2005, including the cost of its completion.
+Under the amendment, Vernalis paid ImmunoGen \$365,000 in consideration of the expected cost of the obligations assumed by ImmunoGen with the amendment.
+This \$365,000 has been recognized as other income in the accompanying Consolidated Statements of Operations for the nine months ended March 31, 2006.

 On January 8, 2004, we announced that we intended to advance cantuzumab mertansine into human testing to assess the clinical utility of the compound in certain indications.
-In October 2004, we decided to move forward huC242-DM4 instead of cantuzumab mertansine (huC242-DM1).
+In October 2004, we decided to move forward huC242-DM4 into clinical trials instead of cantuzumab mertansine (huC242-DM1).
 We initiated a Phase I clinical trial with huC242-DM4 in June 2005.